Peoria, Arizona: Current developments

 Peoria's identity is more related to resort and leisure living than the past, as that type of lifestyle migrates from the northeast Valley to Peoria.
-Peoria's economic plan focuses on establishing the new Loop 303 freeway corridor as an industrial, commercial, mixed development use and less on traditional residential development.
+Peoria's economic plan focuses on establishing the “Desert Empire,” a new corridor of industrial, commercial, and mixed development along the Loop 303, especially under mayor, Jason Beck.

+The building of an Amkor semiconductor plant in the city has bolstered the city’s hopes of this development, with an estimated 2,000 new jobs.

+The City of Peoria opened Paloma Community Park on October 3, 2020.
+The park offers a variety of recreational activities and amenities including fishing, lighted multi-purpose fields, and picnic ramadas.

 Geography

 Peoria is in northern Maricopa County, with the city limits extending north into Yavapai County.
-The city is bordered to the east by Phoenix, to the southeast and south by Glendale, to the southwest by Youngtown and unincorporated Sun City, and to the west by Surprise.

 According to the United States Census Bureau, the city has a total area of 179.2 sqmi, of which 176.1 sqmi are land and 3.2 sqmi, or 1.77%, are water.
-The water area is due to Lake Pleasant, a reservoir on the Agua Fria River in the northern part of the city.
+The water area is due to Lake Pleasant, a reservoir on the Agua Fria River in the northern part of the city, annexed by Peoria in 1996.

 The Agua Fria River and New River are the only rivers that flow through Peoria.
 The Agua Fria River is usually dry due to the New Waddell Dam that holds back Lake Pleasant in the northern end of the city.
 The New River is usually dry due to flood control measures and New River Dam.
 There are multiple washes and creeks that flow through the city as well, one of the most significant being Skunk Creek, due to its trails and connectivity with nearby Glendale.

 Peoria has many mountains and hills at its northern end.
 Some include Sunrise Mountain, West Wing Mountain, East Wing Mountain, Calderwood Butte, Cholla Mountain, White Peak, Hieroglyphic Mountains, and Twin Buttes.